You can download the guidelines or read them below:

 Regional tourism operators have been severely impacted by the 2019/20 summer bushfires and the more recent coronavirus (COVID-19) travel restrictions.
 The Regional Travel Voucher Scheme (the ”Scheme”) is designed to help drive visitation to regional Victoria over the first half of 2021 to support businesses and communities to recover.

 The Scheme encourages Victorian residents to visit regional Victoria, stay overnight and take part in the many experiences on offer across the State.
 The Scheme’s primary aim is to support tourism businesses and the regional economy.
 It will do so by providing an incentive for visitors to travel and spend money in regional Victoria through a $200 travel voucher that can be used to reimburse the cost of eligible tourism activities incurred during one of the eligible travel periods between December 2020 and June 2021.
-A fourth round (if required) may be opened for any unclaimed vouchers.

 To receive a Regional Travel Voucher you must meet the following eligibility criteria.